actix/examples/sqlx_user_crud/README.md

 ## Setup

-First, have MySql installed and running.
+First, have MySQL installed and running.

 Next, run the `schema.sql` script.
 On Linux, this can be done in the terminal:
 ```shell